-Researchers in Agriculture for International Development (RAID) is an Australia-based network, bringing together early to mid-career researchers with an interest in agriculture and international development.
-RAID was founded by a group of young Australian researchers, who saw an opportunity to establish a network through which they could connect with their peers and share knowledge, experiences and opportunities working internationally.
-The group believed that by such raising awareness about career pathways into international agricultural research, more young Australians would engage in agriculture.
-The group also wanted to support career development of early to mid-career researchers through targeted capacity building initiatives.
-RAID was established in December 2013, with the support of the Australian Centre for International Agricultural Research (ACIAR), and is hosted by the Crawford Fund.
+RAID was founded by a group of motivated Australian researchers who saw an opportunity to establish a network through which they could better connect with their peers and share knowledge, experiences and opportunities working internationally.
+The group also believed that by raising awareness about career pathways into international agricultural research, more Australians would engage in agriculture.
+Finally, the group wanted to support the career development of early to mid-career researchers.

 To connect, engage and support early to mid-career researchers with an interest in agriculture and international development.

 RAID is active network of early to mid-career researchers with an interest in agriculture and international development, through which knowledge and opportunities are shared, research capacity is built, and the value of agricultural research is communicated.

 - Connect researchers involved in international agricultural research for development by facilitating networking and knowledge sharing.

 - Engage more people in agriculture by raising public awareness about career pathways into, and the importance of, international agricultural research for development.